 Stephanie graduated from the University of Illinois in 1998 with a B.S. in Advertising & Communications.
 She plans on returning for her M.B.A. in the next year or two.

 In her spare time, Stephanie enjoys reading, exploring different culinary cuisines, travel, movies, arts and crafts and is now learning the joy of gardening.
-She lives just outside of Mahomet with her husband, Scott and their sons, Ander and Atwood.
+She just joined the Monticello community with her husband, Scott and their sons, Ander and Atwood.

 Jed has a B.S. in Computer Science from Utah State University, an M.S. in Computer Science and an MBA from the University of Illinois.